-- dbname is the name of the database.
-A subfolder with this name to hold the database is created in the current folder. - size is the size of the database in gigabytes (G) or Megabytes (M).
-For example, using the option -s2g will create a 2Gbyte database consisting of 10 x 200Mb sections (a multi-section database can easily be extended by adding more sections of the same size).
+dbname is the name of the database.
+A subfolder with this name to hold the database is created in the current folder.

+size is the size of the database in gigabytes (G) or Megabytes (M).
+For example, using the option -S2G will create a 2Gbyte database consisting of 10 x 200Mb sections (a multi-section database can easily be extended by adding more sections of the same size).

-Note that all input is case sensitive - there are lower case ${\bf n}$ and ${\bf s}$ options that have different effects.
+All input is case sensitive - there are lower case ${\sf n}$ and ${\sf s}$ options that have different effects.